VeryBigThings/funicular/README.md

 Every resolver node can have:
 * **input and output schemas** - data validation that is ran before and after the handler function,
-* **rules** - simple version of an interceptor useful in business-domain validation use cases
+* **rules** - the simple version of an interceptor useful in business-domain validation use cases
 * **handler functions** - functions that execute or "resolve" the request. arguments are validated against input schemas and return values against output schemas

 * **interceptors** - CAN RESOLVERS HAVE INTERCEPTORS?
 SHOULD THEY?

 ### Config nodes

-There are several top level nodes that have specific purpose:
+There are several top level nodes that have a specific purpose:
 * **`:api`** - where all commands/queries, rules and interceptors are used
-* **`:config`** - used to integrate the the `funicular.edn` file with the rest of the project - with externally defined handler functions, Malli schemas, etc.
+* **`:config`** - used to integrate the `funicular.edn` file with the rest of the project - with externally defined handler functions, Malli schemas, etc.
 * **`:pipes`** - functions used to tie commands and queries into a single unit of execution ([more below](#pipes))
 * **`:logger`** -

 ### Pipes

 Pipes are a way to execute a query immediately after a command to get fresh data.
-It's basically glue between commands and queries.
+It's the glue between commands and queries.
 In technical terms, a pipe is a function that is called with a map containing the response of the command handler and by modifying (enriching) the same map, it can pass additional data into the query handler.

 The benefits of using pipes over:
 1. manually re-fetching data using ajax &#10132; saves a roundtrip to the server